Mookie Betts: Early life

+Markus Lynn "Mookie" Betts was born on October 7, 1992, in Nashville.
+His parents chose his name in part forming the initials MLB, matching those of Major League Baseball.
+He has attributed his nickname Mookie to his parents watching former NBA guard Mookie Blaylock play basketball shortly after Betts was born.
+Betts has said that he has never met Blaylock.
+When Little League Baseball coaches refused to accept Betts because of his small size, his mother started her own team so that her son could play.

-In 2010, Betts's junior year at John Overton High School in Nashville, Betts batted .548 with 24 steals.
-In November that year, Betts signed a letter of commitment to attend the University of Tennessee on a baseball scholarship, also getting recruited by Vanderbilt University, Mississippi State University and the University of Alabama at Birmingham.
+In 2010, his junior year at John Overton High School, Betts batted .548 with 24 steals.
+In November of that year, Betts committed to the University of Tennessee on a baseball scholarship after also getting recruited by Vanderbilt University, Mississippi State University, and the University of Alabama at Birmingham.

-At Overton, Betts was also a standout basketball player, named MVP of the District 12-AAA league his senior season while averaging 14.1 points, 9 assists, 4 rebounds, and 3 steals per game; and also named Class AAA All-City Player of the Year for the Nashville, Tennessee metropolitan area.
+At Overton, Betts was also a standout basketball player, named MVP of the District 12-AAA league his senior season while averaging 14.1 points, nine assists, four rebounds, and three steals per game; he was named Class AAA All-City Player of the Year for the Nashville metropolitan area.
 His junior year, Betts was named MVP of the District 12-AAA tournament.
-Betts also excelled in bowling, named the Tennessee boys Bowler of the Year in 2010 with a high score of 290.
+Betts also excelled in bowling, named the Tennessee Boys Bowler of the Year in 2010 with a high score of 290.
 He grew up bowling at the Donelson Strike and Spare in Donelson, Tennessee.